QuentinTarantino/BananaScope/README.md

 1280x720p (720o)

-can be used via the file itself but is best used when binded for quick use, Created this as I didn't want to to constantly have to change and retype the gamescope parameters when going from my monitor (3440x1440) to my TV (4k) not exactly complex but im not a great coder, anymore much more talented than me is free to come and improve the code themselves !
+can be used via the file itself but is best used when binded for quick use,

+Created this as I didn't want to to constantly have to change and retype the gamescope parameters when going from my monitor (3440x1440) to my TV (4k)

+Not exactly complex but im not a great coder, anymore much more talented than me is free to come and improve the code themselves !